Strange Tales #134 (Human Torch & Thing)

 The MCP lists the "Merlin" in this story as Maha Yogi, the long-lived mutant who masqueraded as Merlin, as opposed to the actual Merlin.

 There's no indication in this issue that that is the case; Merlin is actually on the good guys' side in this story.
-But i don't track the "local" character appearances in time travel stories, so i guess it doesn't matter to me.
-I'm not even sure where this Kang appearance really takes place (but MCP has it between Avengers #11 and #16).
+But it's confirmed in the back-up in Avengers annual #22.

 Additionally, it seems that Kang has speculated in Thor Annual #17 (part of the Citizen Kang crossover) that the Watcher appearing in this story was actually Immortus in disguise.
 If so, it explains the fact that the Watcher would get so involved, especially in a time-travel related story (See Nathan Adler's Fanfix for an expansion on this theory, that goes as far as to speculate that Merlin and Immortus are one and the same as well).
 The MCP still lists the Watcher as a Character Appearing, however.